nnirror/facet/README.md

 ## Overview

 Facet is an open-source live coding system for algorithmic music.
-Using a code editor in your browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio and MIDI data in real-time.
+With a code editor in the browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio and MIDI data in real-time.

 ## Getting started

 1. Install Node.js and npm: https://www.npmjs.com/get-npm
 2. Download the Facet repo.
-3. In a terminal, while in the root of the facet repo, run `npm install`
+3. In a terminal, navigate to the root of the Facet repository, and run `npm install`.
-4. Still in the terminal, run `npm run facet`.
-The server should start running and open up a new browser window with the code editor.
+4. After the previous command completes, run `npm run facet`.
+The server should start running, and it should open up a new browser window with the code editor.
 5. Copy this command into the code editor in the browser: `_.sine(100,200).play();` Move your cursor so it's on the line.
 Hit `[ctrl + enter]` to run the command.
 The code editor application will always briefly highlights to illustrate what command(s) ran.
 You should hear a sine wave playing out of your computer's default sound card.

 ## Facet commands